EDsnaps was founded in April 2017.

 The 3-week 2019 EDsnaps Summer Program covered 13 out of 15 days (87%) with catered lunches to counselors & participating students.
 Leftovers were provided as “take home” packages for students in need.

-We provide challenging programs for all our underserved female-identifying students and alumni (Counselors) that inspire and empower them to become well-grounded (nurturing self-worth) AND well-rounded (holistic) independent problem-solving thinkers to become exceptional global leaders in the STEAM workforce.
+We provide challenging programs for all our underserved female-identifying students to give inspiration and empower them to become independent exceptional glocal leaders in the STEM workforce.